cohenjt/cohenjt.github.io/index.md

 Before coming to the University of Washington in September 2019, I earned a B.A. in Physics from Carleton College in June 2019.

-I am currently applying and looking for postdoc research opportunities focused on ocean heat variability and/or subseasonal to seasonal climate prediction!
+I am currently applying to postdoc research opportunities focused on ocean heat variability and/or subseasonal to seasonal climate prediction!

 ## News and Updates